PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/raspberry/2020-10-10-gpiozero-pyqt5.md

     sleep(0.5)
 ```

-If your remote PC is a Raspberry Pi, you can create gpiozero device objects as normal togheter with remote objects.
+If your remote PC is a Raspberry Pi, you can create gpiozero device objects togheter with remote objects.
 ```python
 from gpiozero import LED
 from gpiozero.pins.pigpio import PiGPIOFactory